Long-term visa for remote work FAQ

-Iceland is excited to introduce its new remote work long-term visa.
-Here are some of the most common questions we have received about the application process, and we hope they will help.
+Here are some of the most frequently asked questions we have received about the application process, and we hope they will be helpful.
 If you have any other inquiries, please let us know.

 1) How do I apply?